-Renewable resources and land use - Integration of bioenergy in a sustainable energy concept (NaRoLa)
+Renewable resources and land use (NaRoLa)

 How and to what extent can biomass contribute to a sustainable energy supply in Germany?
 The NaRoLa-Project analyses this question taking rising oil prices, a high dependence of the energy supply on imports and the requirement to reduce greenhouse gas emissions into account.

 Biomass is an important renewable energy source.
 Its production closely depends upon the availability of land, and competes not only with the production of food and feed, but also with other land uses such as recreation and nature protection.
 On the way to an efficient and sustainable energy supply, conflicts between the objectives competitiveness, security of energy supply and environmental compatibility need to be considered.
 The objective of the research project funded by the Federal Ministry of Education and Research (BMBF) is to develop an integrated model network that is able to analyse the interdependencies on global energy markets with the regional potentials of biomass production in Germany.

 In a first step we couple the Regionalised Agricultural and Environmental Information System RAUMIS with the computable general equilibrium model Dynamic Applied Regional Trade (DART) and the Regionalised Information model – Maize (ReSI-M).
 In a second step we jointly elaborate a baseline to analyse, in a third step, the impacts of different scenarios in the context of the Renewable Energy Resource Act and to discuss the results with experts.